pziakas/likelihood-fit-analysis/README.md

 ./likelihood_fit
 ```

-The user will need to follow the ineractive promts to select a variable as input and select a region in which the fit will be performed.
+The user will need to follow the ineractive prompts to select a variable as input and select a region in which the fit will be performed.

 ## Further Reading